mingwang-zhong/Calcium-Wave/README.md

 ## Figure 6

-For the diagram of c_i vs H in panel A, execute the following script to run all simulations
+For the diagram of c<sub>i</sub> vs H in panel A, execute the following script to run all simulations

 ```bash
 # the code is permeabilized/cell.cu